Millionaire real estate heir Robert Durst is sued by the family of his first wife

 Durst is being held in Louisiana on weapons charges.
 His next court appearance will be December 17.

-A federal grand jury charged Durst, a convicted felon, with unlawful possession of a firearm.
-He was accused of possessing a .38 caliber revolver, which authorities say they found in his hotel room in March.
+A federal grand jury has charged millionaire real estate heir Robert Durst, a convicted felon, with unlawful possession of a firearm.

-He faces a maximum of 10 years in prison if found guilty of that charge.
+He faces a maximum of 10 years in prison if found guilty of that charge, according to the indictment.

-But a bigger courtroom fight will probably unfold in Los Angeles, where the district attorney has filed a first-degree murder charge against Durst.
+But the bigger courtroom fight will probably unfold in Los Angeles, where the district attorney filed a first-degree murder charge against Durst last month.
+He awaits extradition to Los Angeles to face that charge.
 If convicted, he could face the death penalty.

 Prosecutors accuse Durst of “lying in wait” and killing Berman, a crime writer and his longtime confidante, because she “was a witness to a crime.”